Kittycatangel/Natural-Language-Processing-movie-sentiment-analysis-part-III-/README.md

 Stemming is always restricted to trimming the word to a stem, so “was” becomes “wa”, while lemmatization can retrieve the correct base verb form, “be”.
 Similarly, lemmatization can normalize “worse” to “bad”, while stemming produces “wors”.

-# Latent Dirichlet Allocation
+# Latent Dirichlet Allocation (LDA)

-Intuitively, the LDA model tries to find groups of words (the topics) that appear together frequently.
+The LDA model tries to find groups of words (the topics) that appear together frequently.
 LDA also requires that each document can be understood as a “mixture” of a subset of the topics.
 It is important to understand that for the machine learning model a “topic” might not be what we would normally call a topic in everyday speech, but that it resembles more the components extracted by PCA or NMF, which might or might not have a semantic meaning.

 We will learn another model, this time with 100 topics.
 Using more topics makes the analysis much harder, but makes it more likely that topics can specialize to interesting subsets of the data: